 In this article, we will take a broader look into the LIRP.
 We’ll explain why using a life insurance retirement plan is a sound strategy that anyone may want to consider.

 A life insurance retirement plan, typically referred to as a LIRP, is a form of permanent life insurance that accumulates cash value.
 In essence, most people refer to the LIRP as an overfunded life insurance policy.

-As opposed to many other permanent life insurance products, however, that are acquired for the death benefit security, a LIRP is utilized more for its wealth accumulation and retirement income capabilities.
-The cash value in a LIRP can be accessed tax-free for supplementing retirement income or for any other reason.
+Many other permanent life insurance products are acquired for the death benefit security.
+However, a LIRP is utilized more for its wealth accumulation and retirement income capabilities.
+The cash value in a LIRP is accessed tax-free for supplementing retirement income or for any other reason.